PART 17: OBSERVER EFFECT

 “I wasn’t going to go either,” Tim chimed in quietly.

 Chartreuse’s face fell.
-“But guys… I, like, totally need you there!
+“Guys… I, like, totally need you there.
 The school needs you there!
 And I mean, how about your friends, Clarke, and Frank?
-You don’t want them getting, you know, dragged into the coming apocalypse, do you??”
+You don’t want them getting, you know, dragged into the coming apocalypse, do you?”

 “Will we be doing another lift?” inquired the boy next to her.